 Should you wish to customize / build / look at / star it, the repository is here https://github.com/davetcc/embedcontrolJS.

-By default, the designer UI can take the most recently built version and auto deploy it to certain larger boards including ESP32 and Raspberry PI.
-Further, using embedded Java on Raspberry PI, you can even use menu in menu support to combine many sets of device data together into a single browser page.
+By default, the designer UI can take the most recently built version and auto deploy it to a Java application running on a Raspberry PI.
+Further, embedded Java on Raspberry PI even supports menu in menu to combine many sets of device data together into a single browser page.

 Before pairing, go to the settings (top right button) and change the device name.